roaked/roaked.github.io/content/docs/design/fea-beam-simulation/_index.md

 {{< /columns>}}

-To analyze the results obtained in NX, it will be necessary to calculate the analytical values.
+To analyze the results obtained in NX, it is necessary to calculate the analytical values.
 For the boundary conditions of the problem (fixed support at the left end and sliding support at the right end), the calculation of the critical load for a beam with Euler-Bernoulli elements is given by:

 ![4](https://live.staticflickr.com/65535/53357625093_8b11c7078f_b.jpg)